tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 without changing the property.
 Such pattern detection skills are leveraged for optimizing domains, thus **helping reach the engineering grade since engineering is a function of its domain**.

+It's also clear how engineering results are empowered whenever its domain is optimized, with theoretical results like theorems and research.
+Therefore, optimizing the domain is the first key for reaching the engineering grade (in software and any other engineering discipline).

 Newer extraordinary undertakings will always be available for MathSwe, like the emerging geometric deep learning field, so the mathematical domain and the